 Carrie Print – (Joel Robinson)

-Another colorful masterpiece by Joel, who has chosen to show Carrie’s appearance and reaction seconds after that bucket has completed its journey towards Tommy Ross and his unfortunate skull.
+Another colorful masterpiece by Joel, who has chosen to show Carrie’s appearance and reaction seconds after that bucket has completed its journey toward Tommy Ross and his unfortunate skull.
 Most artists like to illustrate Carrie in full vengeance mode, so this is a pleasingly different look at that classic moment.
 The whole image has a frightened and tragic vibe, which is probably how we all felt the first time we saw just how badly Carrie was being treated.

 Carrie 76 Poster Art – (Jesse Easley)